G-Research/spark-extension/PYSPARK-DEPS.md

      main()
 ```

-… and running the `spark-submit` command again, we will see that the example does not work anymore,
+… and running the `spark-submit` command again.
+The example does not work anymore,
 because the Pandas and PyArrow packages are missing from the driver:
 ```
 Traceback (most recent call last):